-13.17.
-List of commands and keywords for data assimilation or optimisation case¶
+13.18.
+List of commands and keywords for data assimilation or optimization case¶

-We summarize here all the commands available to describe a calculation case by avoiding the particularities of each algorithm.
+We summarize here all the commands and keywords available to describe a calculation case, by avoiding the particularities of each algorithm.
 It is therefore a common inventory of commands.

-The set of commands for an data assimilation or optimisation case is related to the description of a calculation case, that is a Data Assimilation procedure or an Optimization procedure.
+The set of commands for an data assimilation or optimization case is related to the description of a calculation case, that is a Data Assimilation procedure (chosen in graphical user interface by the command “ASSIMILATION_STUDY”), a Reduction Method procedure (chosen in graphical user interface by the command “REDUCTION_STUDY”) or an Optimization procedure (chosen in graphical user interface by the command “OPTIMIZATION_STUDY”).

 - ASSIMILATION_STUDY